choi258/ParallelRefine/README.md

 		a. unzip refine-client-py-master.zip(in ParallelRefine directory it has the refine-client-py-master.zip in it)
 		b. cd refine-client-py-master
 		c. sudo pip install -r requirements.txt
-		d. python setup.py test (it is okay if 2 test fails it still works)
+		d. python setup.py test (it is okay if 2 test fails it still works) Note.
+OpenRefine should be running first
 		f. python setup.py build
 		e. python setup.py install
 	3. Run OpenRefine in the Downloaded OpenRefine directory